6 Discontinued Technology Tools You Should Not Be Using Any Longer

 With macOS 10.14 Mojave and earlier

-If you’re still using an earlier version of macOS, it’s time to upgrade.
-Apple no longer supports versions prior to 10.14 Mojave – so don’t miss out on the latest security updates and features!
+If you still use an older version of macOS, it’s time to upgrade.
+Apple no longer supports versions before 10.14 Mojave, so update to get the latest security updates and features.

 Oracle 18c Database is an innovative